 This is a parent-child collaborative project.
 It’s fun to create a big project to take home.
 We ask each parent to save and bring to class a box that is big enough for their child to sit in.
 Then we add paper plates for wheels (fastened on so they can turn), straps so they could wear them over their shoulders and a variety of decorations.
 (Click on picture for bigger view.)

 To read a full post about this project, and see lots more pictures, go to https://inventorsoftomorrow.com/2016/11/01/design-a-car-2/.

-Process art – Monster Truck Painting: We put paper on a table, then poured three blobs of paint on the table, and added three “monster trucks” from McDonald’s Happy Meal toys that had big treads on the tires.
-These are the kind of car that you pull back on and they roll forward on their own.
+Process art – Monster Truck Painting: We put paper on a table, then poured three blobs of paint on the table, and added three “monster truck” toys that had big treads on the tires.
+Kids drive the truck through the paint and it leaves tracks all over the paper.
 We put toilet paper roll bumpers all around the table so they wouldn’t be constantly flying off the table.
-(None ever actually left the table with this set-up) This was a big hit with our 2 to 4-year-old boys.
+This was a big hit with our 2 to 4-year-olds.

-Product art: Last year, we got wooden cars from Discount School supply and painted them with metallic paints.
-At ~$2 a car, this is a pricier project than we usually do, but it was nice for them to be able to make something that they could roll around.
-I’m happier with this year’s projects, where they built cars
+Product art: One year, we got wooden cars from Discount School supply and painted them with metallic paints.
+At ~$2 a car, this is a pricier project than we usually do.

 You could also offer: Cut out shapes from paper that children can use to assemble a car collage out of geometric shapes; coloring pages with pictures of cars, or large paper on the floor that kids can draw their own cities and roads on to drive cars around.